Journal of Indian Ocean Studies

 Instruction to the Author

 Readers are encouraged to contribute articles for the Journal of Indian Ocean Studies.
-Generally, a theme for each issue is decided three months in advance.
-Articles are therefore expected to fall within/connected to the theme.
-However, papers/articles related to aspects of maritime economy, maritime security and geopolitics in the Indo-Pacific, will also be welcome.
-The following template/style is preferred:
+A theme for each issue is decided three to four months in advance.
+Articles are expected to be aligned within the boundaries or generally connected to the theme.
+However, papers/articles related to aspects of maritime economy, maritime security, and geopolitics in the Indo-Pacific are always welcome.
+The following template/style is preferred.

-To enquire about the next Issue’s theme and for sending articles, the Managing Editor may be contacted at:-
+To enquire about the next Issue’s theme and for articles, the Managing Editor may be contacted at: managingeditor.jios@gmail.com

 Every precaution is taken by the editors of the Journal of Indian Ocean Studies to guard against any violation of publication ethics by the contributors.
 To this end, the journal follows the following norms: